The New Zealand Screen Crisis: Why 2026 Is the Year of the Digital Eye

 Managing the Cortisol Spike After Late Shifts

-Blue light suppresses melatonin and elevates cortisol, keeping your brain in an alert state long after you've stepped away from the screen.
-Amber-tinted glasses worn during that final hour before bed can meaningfully ease that transition.
+Blue light is thought to suppress melatonin and may keep your brain in a more alert state after you've stepped away from the screen.
+Amber-tinted glasses worn during that final hour before bed may help ease that transition for some people, alongside dimming lights and reducing screen time.

 Buying Guide: How to Spot High-Quality 'Affordable' Glasses in NZ